Culture of Nashik: Religion

-Nashik is home to many temples and religious sites of the Jain, Hindu and Muslim religions.
+Nashik is home to many temples and religious sites of the Jain, Hindu, and Muslim religions.

-In February 2016, the Statue of Ahimsa, a 108 ft idol of first Jain tirthankara Rishabhdev carved in monolithic stone was consecrated at Mangi Tungi.
+In February 2016, the Statue of Ahimsa, a 108 ft idol of the first Jain tirthankara Rishabhdev carved in monolithic stone was consecrated at Mangi Tungi.
 It is recorded in the Guinness Book of World Records as the tallest Jain idol in the world.
 It has become a major pilgrimage and tourist destination.

 Nashik is situated at the foothills of Western Ghats, on the banks of River Godavari.
 The city hosts numerous religious pilgrimages and festivals, including the Nashik-Trimbakeshwar Simhastha, which is one of four Kumbh Mela fairs.
 It is held every 12 years in one of the four places in India including Nashik.

 Nashik is also known for its abundant fruits and vegetables.
-The yield of grapes, strawberries and onions in Nashik is among the highest in the country.
+The yield of grapes, strawberries, and onions in Nashik is among the highest in the country.
 Nashik's people are known for their cultural art, literature, and food.

 Languages

 The primary language spoken in Nashik is Marathi.
-It is the native language of the city and state, and originates from Prakrit.

-English is also widely spoken by the population.
+It is the native language of the city and state and originates from Prakrit.
+Hindi is also widely spoken by the population.

 The literacy rate is 89.95%, with 93.40% of men literate, and 85.92% of women.